DesignSparkRS/RadioGlobe/README.md

 # Radioglobe
-First, install Raspberry Pi OS (Bookworm lite) onto a 16MB microSD card and make sure you have a working OS.
+First, install Raspberry Pi OS Bookworm (recommended) or Bullseye (legacy) onto a 16MB microSD card and make sure you have a working OS.

 If using Raspberry Pi Imager use the configure cog to set SSH ON and set your default user/password.